-After building an impressive resume as an award-winning designer working with Apple, Google, and Sony, Allen was ready to start his own entrepreneurial journey by founding Love Circular and start putting his long-term plan into action.
+After building an impressive resume as an award-winning designer working with Apple, Google, and Sony, Allen was ready to start his own entrepreneurial journey and start putting his long-term plan into action.
 Zaire began building an inclusion-minded Slack community in 2016 and in 2020 he launched Love Circular, which is currently in the pre-seed stage.

 The challenge: Traditional financing missed the mark for a unique business model

 Initially, Love Circular was just Zaire and a small team of instructors.
 There was no money to hire initial positions in operations to help things run more smoothly, or marketers to help get the word out.
 Capital was the missing piece for growth—and it was hard to come by.

 “The main challenge [around funding] initially was the fact that we were a bootcamp,” Zaire says.
 “Logistically, bootcamps don’t scale the same way software companies do.”

 That meant Love Circular needed to find new ways to access capital.
 Zaire says securing bank loans was “really difficult” and applying for grants was too time-consuming.
 It seemed like the bootcamp model was hard to scale with traditional financing.

 The solution: Financing based on the health of the business